 Why Does Audio Doesn’t Work After RAM Upgrade?

-RAM Channel Errors: RAM channels are used to transfer data between the RAM and the CPU.
+RAM Channel Errors: RAM channels transfer data between the RAM and the CPU.
 Most computers use two channels, but some high-end computers use four channels.
 If you have two RAM sticks installed on your computer, they should be in the same channel.
 If they’re not, this could cause issues.

 Sound Card Errors: During RAM upgradation, we don’t care about other hardware and accidentally unplug the sound card.
 If you have a dedicated sound card, it must be properly plugged into the motherboard.